quattromani/maxquattromani/_posts/2014-08-22-calc()-in-less.markdown

 <img src="../images/posts/hahaha.png" alt="Hahaha, NO">

-to get around this we need to tune down less’s aggression with the maths be escaping the percent unit
+to get around this we need to tune down less’s aggression with the maths by escaping the percent unit.

 {% highlight html %}
 .half {